fredydlemus/aurora-project/README.md

 In this repository, you will find a NestJS backend that contains only one default endpoint.
 However, it serves as a foundation to demonstrate how to implement different workflows to automate various tasks.
 Examples include backing up a repository to S3 on the administrative side and creating pipelines to publish a new Docker image when a push occurs on the main branch, etc.

 > If you believe that can aggregate value to this repo don't hesitate to do it!!!!

+Various workflows use reusable workflows that you can find in: [GH repository action templates](https://github.com/fredydlemus/gh-actions-templates)